Internment, World War 2 (1939-45) | National Library of Australia (NLA)

 Concluding activities

-Please be advised that the interviews may contain terms and references which are considered culturally inappropriate.
-They are the words of the creators/interviewees and they do not reflect the views of the National Library of Australia.
-Some recordings may also include graphic recollections of traumatic events and experiences.
+Note: Some recordings may contain culturally inappropriate language or distressing content.
+These are the original words of the interviewees and do not reflect the views of the National Library of Australia.

 Curriculum links